ORNL/cpp-proposals-pub/submdspan/submdspan.md

 This approach has one fundamental advantage: one can combine a runtime start value with a compile time extent, and thus directly generate a static extent for the sub-mdspan.

-We propose an aggregate type `strided_index_range` to express this slice specification.
+We propose an aggregate type `strided_slice` to express this slice specification.

 We use a struct with named fields instead of a `tuple`, in order to avoid confusion with the order of the three values.